7.2.4 Civil Penalty Orders

 - If a person has given evidence in civil penalty proceedings, it cannot be used in criminal proceedings against the person if the conduct alleged to constitute the offence is the same or substantially the same as that constituting the contravention.
 This does not apply if the criminal proceedings related to false evidence given in the civil penalty proceedings.

 In certain circumstances, a person may be required to give all reasonable assistance in connection with an application for a civil penalty order, whether or not the application for the civil penalty order has been made.
-Failure to comply with a written request by the Secretary to provide all reasonable assistance is an offence, the penalty for which is 10 penalty units.
+Failure to comply with a written request by the Secretary to provide all reasonable assistance is an offence, the penalty for which is 12 penalty units multiplied by the number of contraventions.

-Centrelink can only request a person's assistance if it appears that the person is unlikely to have contravened the same civil penalty provision to which the application relates; or committed an offence constituted by the same or substantially the same conduct; and Centrelink suspects or believes that the person could give relevant information.
+The Secretary can only request a person's assistance if it appears that the person is unlikely to have contravened the same civil penalty provision to which the application relates; or committed an offence constituted by the same or substantially the same conduct; and the Secretary suspects or believes that the person could give relevant information.

 The Secretary may apply to the Federal Court or the Federal Circuit Court of Australia for an order that a person comply with a request for assistance by the Secretary in a specified way.